bruno-ponne/coding-the-past/_posts/2023-02-07-Linear-Models-in-R.md

   - o: Learn what is linear regression and the intuition behind it;
   - o: Be able to fit a model with the R lm() function using real world data;
   - o: Learn how to interpret linear regression results.
-keywords: historical weather data, using lm in r, inner_join in R, Plotting correlation in r
+keywords: historical weather data, using lm in r, inner_join in R, Plotting correlation in r, climate data visualization
-description: lesson about Linear Regression in R
+description: Unlock the power of R for climate data study.
+Explore the connection between temperature and carbon emissions using linear regression models and visualizations.
 last_modified_at: 05-Mar-23
 ---